oxuva/long-term-tracking-benchmark/README.md

 Note that the CodaLab account is per human, not per tracker.
 Do *not* create a username for your tracker.
 The name of your tracker will appear when you add it to the results repo.
-The organisers will manually review your request to join the competition.

 To submit the results, create a zip archive containing all predictions in CSV format (as described above).
 There should be one file per object with the filename `{video}_{object}.csv`.
 It doesn't matter whether the CSV files are contained at the root level of the zip archive or below a single subdirectory of any name.
 If a submission encounters an error (for example, a missing prediction file), you will be able to view the verbose error log, and the submission will not count towards your quota.

-You can upload your predictions for the dev set to confirm that your predictions are in the correct format.

 Once the submission has been successful, you can download the generated output files.
 These will be used to generate the plots and submit to the results repo.

+**Note:** if you want, you can first upload your predictions for the dev set to confirm that your predictions are in the correct format.

 ## 5. Generate the plots for a paper